 Schema FMC00.255 shows four types of earthly and cosmic laws.
-The physics of the current materialistic or mineral science is extremely successfull in describing the laws for the element earth, on our planet earth.
+The physics of the current materialistic or mineral science is extremely successful in describing the laws for the element earth, on our planet Earth.
 However 'life', as we see it in the plant world, is governed by different laws, these are those of the etheric world and formative forces.
 Still other laws exists apply for the astral and spirit worlds.

 Schema FMC00.008 illustrates that we can discern the manifestation of the various worlds in the kingdoms and in Man.
 Mineral science uses the scientific framework and knowledge of mineral matter (the first column 'mineral') to study and try to explain all the rest.